Adolph Walter Rich: Philanthropy

 Rich was involved in numerous charitable projects.
 Perhaps the best known was the Jewish agricultural colony at Arpin, in Wood County, Wisconsin.
 The project was assisted by The Industrial Removal Office which had been established by Baron Maurice de Hirsch.
 Its goal was to funnel some of the large number of newly arrived Eastern European Jews away from larger cities and into the countryside.
 Rich led the efforts of its Wisconsin branch, the Milwaukee Jewish Industrial Aid Society.
 Its aim was to settle 18 families on a 720 acre tract of cutover timberland.
 They wanted to establish “a true Zion”, but “on a moderate scale.
 The first settlers arrived on 1 December 1904.
 In 1915, a Jewish house of worship was established.
 Wisconsin Public Television’s 2008 video, “Chosen Towns”, features interviews with several former residents of Arpin.
 The settlement at Arpin was at first successful, but the days of the successful small-scale farmer was over, and the families eventually dispersed.

-Among Rich’s many other charitable projects were the Hebrew Relief Organization, the Milwaukee Industrial Exposition of 1880, the Young Men’s Hebrew Association, the Milwaukee Musical Society, the Provident Dispensary, and Associated Charities.
+Among Rich's many other charitable projects were the Hebrew Relief Organization, the Milwaukee Industrial Exposition of 1880, the Young Men's Hebrew Association, the Milwaukee Musical Society, the Provident Dispensary, and Associated Charities.
 He helped raise funds for the relief of the several yellow fever epidemics, the 1875 Oshkosh fire, the 1889 Johnstown flood, and the 1900 Galveston hurricane.

 Family

 On 4 February 1871 Rich married Rosa Sidenberg (1850 – 11 November 1838).
-Five of the couple’s eight children reached maturity.
+Five of the couple's eight children reached maturity.
 Rich was deeply interested in literature, music and the arts.
 He was president of two literary societies.
 In the 1890s, he was head of the Milwaukee Theatre Company, which performed at the Davidson Theatre.
 He converted the third floor of his house at 638 Astor Street into a theatre where his daughters' stage group gave amateur performances for friends and family.
 His third daughter, Edith Juliet Rich Isaacs, (27 March 1878 – 10 January 1876) became a noted American drama critic and long-time editor of Theatre Arts.
 Rich traveled extensively and wrote a series of travel letters for Milwaukee newspapers using the pen name "Lillian".
-Adolph W. Rich died of a heart attack on 6 March 1917 and was buried at Greenwood Cemetery in Milwaukee with his wife, several children, and his father, who had died in Pentwater, Michigan in 1888.
+Adolph W. Rich died of a heart attack on 6 March 1917 and was buried at Greenwood Cemetery in Milwaukee with his wife, several children, and his father, who had died in Pentwater in 1888.